Junaid-D/FTP-py/README.md

 The client can be used by interacting with the given buttons and supplying appropriate inputs in pop-ups.
 These buttons are selectively enabled/disabled: if a button is disabled it means that a prior action must be taken e.g. do a PASV before RETR.

+You must first connect to a server then login before sending any other commands.
+Note that logins can be found in the server folder in the `logins.txt` file.

 Server: